Foundation for Intentional Community: 1949 – 1986

-In a letter of February 25, 1988 to Dan Questenberry at Shannon Farm (VA), Earnest Morgan wrote from Celo Community (NC) about the Bruderhof’s impact upon communities in the U.S.:

-"As you may know, the Bruderhof recruited the entire Macedonia Community, including their block business.
+In a letter of February 25, 1988 to Dan Questenberry at Shannon Farm (VA), Ernest Morgan wrote from Celo Community (NC) about the Bruderhof’s impact upon communities in the U.S. "As you may know, the Bruderhof recruited the entire Macedonia Community, including their block business.
 This business, by the way, became one of the Bruderhof’s major economic activities.

 "A delegation from the Bruderhof … did visit Celo … in the early or middle 1950s.
 As a result of this meeting, several Celo families decided to move to the Bruderhof. ...
 It was my impression, at the time, that there was a considerable amount of unhappiness in the intentional community movement with regard to the Bruderhof.